 Planning Grants are available to plan and develop a working collaborative of three or more partners designed to enhance the capacity of small and diverse organizations with historical records collections.
 Commitments to the Archives Collaborative should be secured from partners at the time that the application is submitted.
 Together, the partners would develop a mission, work plan, and timeline to carry out a shared project or develop a shared best practice, tool, or technique that will increase public access to historical records.
-Applicants are eligible to receive grants up to \$25,000, shared by the consortia, to carry out the project.
-Applications are due on June 9, 2021, with a start date for implementation of January 1, 2022.
+Applicants are eligible to receive one-year grants up to \$25,000, shared by the consortia, to carry out the project.
+The NHPRC expects to make up to four grants in this category for up to \$100,000.
+Applications are due on June 8, 2022, with a start date for implementation of January 1, 2023.

-Implementation Grants are available for Archives Collaboratives to put into practice the action items identified during the planning process, whether done independently or through a Planning Grant from the NHPRC.
-Projects that demonstrate commitments by member organizations to the Archives Collaborative, a work plan, and timeline are eligible to receive grants up to \$100,000, shared by the consortia, to carry out the project.
-Applications are due on June 9, 2021, with a start date for implementation of January 1, 2022.
+Implementation Grants are available for Archives Collaboratives to put into practice the action items identified during their planning process, whether done independently or through a Planning Grant from the NHPRC.
+Projects that demonstrate commitments by member organizations to the Archives Collaborative, a work plan, and timeline are eligible to receive one- or two-year grants up to \$100,000, shared by the consortia, to carry out the project.
+The NHPRC expects to make up to four grants in this category for up to \$400,000.Applications are due on June 8, 2022, with a start date for implementation of January 1, 2023.